Leafwing-Studios/Emergence/design/src/production-chains/example-leafcutter.md

 This document details a very simple production chain inspired by [leafcutter ants](https://en.wikipedia.org/wiki/Leafcutter_ant).

 See the chapter on [organisms](../organisms/index.md) for general discussion of how organisms grow, reproduce and die.
-See the chaper on [logistics](../logistics/index.md) for general discussion about collecting and transporting items.
+See the chapter on [logistics](../logistics/index.md) for general discussion about collecting and transporting items.

 ## Step Zero: Acacia Grows